riadhRCH10/shell-project/README.md

 # Running the project

-run 'make' to start the project run 'make clean' to clean the project after finishing
+run 'make' in the shell-project directory to start the project run 'make clean' to clean the project after finishing